open-telemetry/opamp-spec/specification.md

 #### download_url

 The URL from which the file can be downloaded using HTTP GET request.
-The server at the specified URL SHOULD support range requests to allow for resuming downloads.
+The Server at the specified URL SHOULD support range requests to allow for resuming downloads.